Dr William Edmondes

 University of Newcastle

-William Edmondes is the civilian administration ('real') name of the artist and performer variously known as Gwilly Edmondez, Gustav Thomas, Copydex, MYKL JAXN, Virginia Pipe and more.
+William Edmondes is the 'real' name of the artist and performer variously known as Gwilly Edmondez, Gustav Thomas, Copydex, MYKL JAXN, Virginia Pipe and more.
 As a composer-performer his primary materials are recorded media, sequencing and sampling, 8-bit Techno (Gameboy with Nanoloop), voice, online video and drawing; his primary aesthetic is Wild Pop.
 He studied composition at Cardiff (with Anthony Powers; BMus), King's London (with Robert Keeley; MMus), and York (with William Brooks; PhD).

 Will has twice been degree programme director for the BA in Contemporary & Popular Music (W301); was DPD for the MMus between 2006 and 2011; and was head of postgraduate studies and postgraduate research 2012-2014.

-Will is also a resident at Culture Lab's Digital Cultures studio where, among other things, he currently oversees Culture Lab Radio, through which he hosts his own weekly show Make Property History, Mondays 6-7pm (CLR is currently on hiatus awaiting further funding).
+Will is also a resident at Culture Lab's Digital Cultures studio where, among other things, he has overseen the Culture Lab Radio project which is currently on hiatus awaiting new funds.

 In terms of more abstracted, broader discourses, Will's research comprises: (mostly) non-notated composition; improvised performance & recording (using voice alongside guitar, recorded media such as hardware samplers, turntables & dictaphones); digital dissemination and artist branding as micro-mythology.